 Dr Josephs considers herself a scientist-practitioner, predominantly the latter, particularly in the COPMI area.
 Angela is a member of the Australian Psychological Society (APS), the APS College of Clinical Psychologists, and the Australian Association for Cognitive and Behaviour Therapy (AACBT), and is a registered practitioner with AHPRA.

 Victorian Director, Emerging Minds Board of Directors

 Ms Cowling (OAM) works as an independent practitioner in child and family mental health.
 She has worked with children and families in government and non-government settings, including public child and adolescent mental health services in Victoria and New South Wales.
 She has also held positions in the field of mental health promotion, and has conducted research concerning children of parents with mental illness and their families, leading to publication of books and articles.
 She has been a Reference Group member of the national Children of Parents with a Mental Illness (COPMI) initiative since 2002.

-Ms Cowling is an Accredited Mental Health Social Worker, and member of the National Mental Health Committee of the Australian Association of Social Workers, a member of the Australian Psychological Society, and registered psychologist (currently non-practising) with the Psychology Board of Australia.
+Ms Cowling is an Accredited Mental Health Social Worker, and member of the National Mental Health Committee of the Australian Association of Social Workers, a member of the Australian Psychological Society, and registered psychologist with the Psychology Board of Australia.